Read time: 5 Min

-There are many reasons to Thunderbird keeps crashing on Windows 10.
-Let’s discuss them:-
+There are many reasons Thunderbird keeps crashing.
+Let’s discuss them:

 After knowing the user’s concern and reasons about this topic, let’s discuss the simple method or tricks to resolve the issue of Thunderbird Crashing/Freezing on Windows 10.
 If users want to convert Thunderbird SBD to Outlook PST, then the alternative method will be best.